 Building an effective system for monitoring and curating threats at scale requires significant resources including a global infrastructure to avoid IP-based or geography-based filtering; automated browsers that look realistic to web servers that are protected using antibot detection techniques; and AI-based approaches to automatically detect threats as well as to make proper decisions in a variety of complex situations.

-High quality threat intelligence is a vital investment in cybercrime prevention.
+High-quality, curated threat intelligence is a vital investment in cybercrime prevention.
 It is essential for organizations to understand the challenges involved in producing premium threat intelligence data and to develop effective strategies for addressing these challenges.
 Unfortunately, many organizations lack the budget and expertise to adequately address these challenges.
 More concerning is that many security vendors that claim to offer premium threat protection don’t even make these sorts of investments.

 When considering buying or building your next threat intelligence solution, consider the critical nature of how threat intelligence data is managed with respect to aging data.
 Understand that a curated threat intelligence approach, in which data is managed and curated based on current attack status, is particularly important for ensuring that your organization, your clients and your end users have the most accurate, timely, and relevant information available to block potential threats to help prevent cybercrime.